-CATEGORY WITHDRAWAL DATE Official withdrawal from school The earlier of: Date student begins the official withdrawal process Date student otherwise provides official notification to the school of intent to withdraw Unofficial withdrawal from school Documented last date of attendance at an academically-related event (ASCC must document that the activity is academically related and that the student attended the activity) Unofficial withdrawal from school (student fails to begin withdrawal process due to illness, accident, griev- ous personal loss, or other circum- stances beyond the student's control) Case-by-case determination based on consideration of circumstances (e.g., date of accident or personal loss).
-Expulsion Effective date of expulsion
+CATEGORY WITHDRAWAL DATE Official withdrawal from school The earlier of: 1.
+Date student begins the official withdrawal process 2.
+Date student otherwise provides official notification to the school of intent to withdraw Unofficial withdrawal from school Documented last date of attendance at an academically-related event (ASCC must document that the activity is academically related and that the student attended the activity) Unofficial withdrawal from school (student fails to begin withdrawal process due to illness, accident, griev- ous personal loss, or other circum- stances beyond the student's control) Expulsion Effective date of expulsion